 About us: A few years back I received this really cool t-shirt, the image was a white lightning bolt between blue and red accents that stated simply, Grateful Dad.
 It was a fine Father’s Day gift from my children.
-And yes, I as a music fan, thought it was the coolest thing ever.
+And yes, as a music fan, I thought it was the coolest thing ever.
 So, to celebrate this feeling of gratitude Grateful Dad Pottery began with the abundant love and support from our family.
-Our mission is to create beautiful stoneware for food, beverage and dynamic sculptures for home and garden.
+Our mission is to create beautiful stoneware for your kitchen, home and garden.

 Why did I choose to work in clay?
 Clay comes from the earth’s crust slowly eroding into microscopic particles over time.
 In our hands it shares a willingness to become what it hasn’t been before.
 Clay is a conduit for our human experience; our emotions, our stories, our imagination.
 Clay connects our past to the present while suggesting a promise to the future.
 And, even with technical advances in programmable kilns, glaze chemistry and kiln atmosphere monitoring, there’s still some magic going on at over 2200 degrees.